DivergentAI/dreamGPT/README.md

 Then, you can run the dreamGPT script to generate new ideas:

+### Manually

 1. Run `poetry install` to install dependencies.
 2. Run `poetry run start` to start dreamGPT.

+## Automatically

+I assume that you already have docker and run it in background

+1. Run `docker-compose up --build -d` to install all dependencies and start dreamGPT service
+2. To stop dreamGPT service, run command `docker-compose down`

+or if you prefer to use Makefile

+1. Run command `make start` to install all dependencies and start dreamGPT service
+2. Run command `make stop` to stop dreamGPT service

 Once you run it, dreamGPT generates a random seed of concepts and will use these as a starting point for its dreaming process.
 Here is a screenshot of the first iteration.
 Notice that the scores are not very high.
 As dreamGPT evolves the dreams you will start to see higher scores with even better ideas.